bueler/sia-fve/petsc/README.md

 element methods for the shallow ice approximation (SIA) on a structured Q1 grid.
 We use PETSc DMDA and SNESVI to solve the steady-state SIA free boundary problem.

-This code is documented by the paper in `../paper/`, which was submitted to the *Journal of Glaciology*.
+This code is documented by the paper in `../paper/`, which is "to appear" in the *Journal of Glaciology*.

 Quickstart